DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 ```

 Then, add an `if` statement into the body of your event lambda that will check if
-@DSharpPlus.Entities.DiscordMessage.Content starts with your desired trigger word and respond with a message using
+`DiscordMessage.Content` starts with your desired trigger word and respond with a message using
-@DSharpPlus.Entities.DiscordMessage.RespondAsync* if it does.
+`DiscordMessage.RespondAsync` if it does.
 For this example, we'll have the bot to respond with
 *pong!*for each message that starts with*ping*.

 ```cs